Access Management 7.3.1

 Configure authentication webhooks

-Webhooks are used from within authentication trees, by the following nodes:
+Webhooks are used from within authentication trees by the Register Logout Webhook node.

 1. In the AM admin UI, go to Realms > Realm Name > Authentication > Webhooks.